 July 18, 2022 Update – The private seller just replaced their expired original Craigslist ad with a fresh listing.
 In it, while the pictures and description remain the same, they elected to lower the asking price from $7,500 to $7,000.

 Produced from 1957 through 1991, Mercury always marketed its Colony Park station wagon as the division’s premium trim, wood grain paneled, full-size wagon.
-The sixth generation of the car is well represented by this 1988 example currently listed here on Craigslist in Marlton, New Jersey (Philadelphia).
-A nice driver-quality example that has been garaged most of its life, the private seller makes the bold prediction, “For just $7500, you can be the coolest person you ever met in your entire life and everybody will love you.”
+The sixth generation of the car is well represented by this 1988 example originally listed in June 2022 on Craigslist in Marlton, New Jersey (Philadelphia).
+A nice driver-quality example that has been garaged most of its life, the private seller makes the bold prediction, “For just $7500, you can be the coolest person you ever met in your entire life, and everybody will love you.”

 Currently offered for a firm $7,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask is well below the five-year rolling average of this guide’s summary of Mercury Colony Park wagons.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the truck featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s “Clean” estimate of $6,025 and its “Excellent” appraisal of $9,175.